adap/flower/examples/whisper-federated-finetuning/README.md

 # 2113  # <--- +1 since a "None" speaker is included (for clips to construct the _silence_ training examples)
 ```

 In this example, we use the [GroupedNaturalIdPartitioner](https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.GroupedNaturalIdPartitioner.html) from [Flower Datasets](https://flower.ai/docs/datasets/index.html) to partition the SpeepCommands dataset based on `speaker_id`.
-We will create 100 groups, each containing a varying number of speakers.
+We will create groups of 5 speakers, this will result in a total of 422 groups, each representing a node/client in the federation..
 Each `speaker_id` is only present in a single group.
 You can think of each group as an individual Federated Learning _node_ that contains several users/speakers.
 One way to think about this is to view each client as an office with several people working there, each interacting with the Keyword spotting system.

 ![Federated Whisper Finetuning pipeline](_static/federated_finetuning_flower_pipeline.png)